What Is Local Search Marketing and How to Win More Local Customers

 Conclusion: Localised Search as a Growth Lever

-Localised search is fundamentally intent-driven.
+Localised search is a form of local search marketing driven by immediate intent.
 Users searching “near me” or by suburb aren’t casually browsing—they’re actively looking for a provider they can contact today.

 For multi-location brands, visibility across both organic results and paid local results is now a primary growth lever.
 It’s not a nice-to-have; it’s often the difference between capturing demand and losing it to more visible competitors.